Gospel for Asia: GFA New Zealand

-Gospel for Asia's New Zealand office operated out of space provided to them by the church Calvary Chapel Auckland.
-Once Calvary Chapel became aware of the controversies stirring in the United States, an investigation into GFA's practices was launched.
-Finding that the work on the field did not at all resemble what GFA had presented to the church and that many for-profit enterprises were run using donated funds, GFA was told to leave the building and the church ceased supporting the ministry.
+Gospel for Asia New Zealand used to occupy an office space at the Calvary Chapel Auckland.
+After the controversies, Calvary Chapel severed ties with GFA.
+GFA now operates its ministries in Rosedale, Auckland, New Zealand.

 GFA World (formerly GFA Canada)

 A Canadian class-action lawsuit, which accused the ministry of defrauding or making negligent misstatements to donors, was denied certification in May, 2022.
 The Ontario Superior Court of Justice found that those who accused GFA World Canada of wrongdoing failed to provide “admissible evidence beyond speculation, conjecture, and allegations of wrongdoing.”

-GFA World supports a range of projects across Asia and Africa, from medical camps in remote villages to access to safe drinking water and through GFA World’s child sponsorship program.